Alan1435/Educational-Physics-Game/README.md

 Each level gets harder and new concepts are presented to our young players, while new puzzles are awating to be solved.
 ![GameOver](images/GameOver.png)

+<h1>Press Release</h1>

 Tinker Trials: An Exciting New Way to Teach Physics to Children How Games Can Help Empower STEM Learning

-Middletown, Connecticut (May 7, 2024) - We are designing a new game to help teach kids physics concepts in an exciting and fun way to help remedy declining test scores in STEM.
+Middletown, Connecticut (May 7, 2024) - We desined a new game to help teach kids physics concepts in an exciting and fun way to help remedy declining test scores in STEM.
 Stranded on an island, you must construct vehicles using a variety of parts to solve puzzles and complete levels that will both intuitively and explicitly teach an understanding of physics.
 We utilize an iterative problem-solving approach where students are given space to make mistakes and rapidly iterate on them, providing explanations when they win.

 The National Center for Education Statistics found that U.S. 4th graders ranked 15th out of 64 participating countries in math scores, and, in an older study, the Pew Research Center found that U.S. Students ranked 12th out of 37 OECD countries in science.
 We aim to combat this decline by providing a fun and engaging learning tool for teachers and students so that the groups most in need of help can receive it.
 Our focus is on 2nd through 5th graders, but primarily 4th and 5th.